ranaroussi/yfinance/yfinance/test_docs/TestPlan.md

 **1.1 Objectives**<br>
 yfinance is a library, developed by yahoo, that provides a Pythonic way to download historical market data.<br>
 Our objective for this assignment is to isolate a part of a big chunk of code and run functional tests to simulate multiple runs with different values and to see if the output matches the desired output.
+Specifically, we want to isolate the code tagged under `# generic patterns` in the `_get_fundamentals` function of *base.py*.
+Our goal is to thoroughly test the functionality contained in this section of code and uncover any bugs/improvements we can.

 **1.2 Team Members**<br>
 | Name               | Role     |